 The results from the probit estimation are presented in Table 3.4.
 The determinants of acquisition are quite different for out-in acquisitions and in-in acquisitions.
 In the case of out-in acquisitions, consistent with the preceding results of Fukao, Ito and Kwon (2005) and Conyon et al. (2002), we find that firms with higher TFP, a higher profit rate, a higher share of non-production workers, a higher export intensity, and of larger size are chosen as targets in the manufacturing sector (equation (1) of Table 3.4).
 As for the non-manufacturing sector, firms with a higher profit rate and higher advertising and export intensities tend to be chosen as out-in M&A targets (equation (2) of Table 3.4).
 This result implies that foreign firms acquire well-performing Japanese firms.
 In contrast, in the case of in-in acquisitions, many of these performance measures are not significant determinants of acquisitions, although we can see that in the manufacturing sector, firms with higher TFP are more likely to be acquired (equation (3) of Table 3.4).
-Moreover in the case of in-in acquisitions in the non-manufacturing sector, firms with a higher profit rate and export intensity are less likely to be acquired, which is conspicuously different
+Moreover in the case of in-in acquisitions in the non-manufacturing sector, firms with a higher TFP are likely to be acquired with the manufacturing sector, firms with a higher trate and export intensity are less likely to be acquired, which is conspicuously different profit rate and export intensity are less likely to be acquired, which is conspicuously different profit rate and export intensity are less likely to be acquired.

-14 In the case of the non-manufacturing sector, the share of the number of non-production workers in the total number of workers, R&D intensity, and export intensity are excluded from the explanatory variables.
+&lt;sup>14 In the case of the non-manufacturing sector, the share of the number of non-production workers in the total number of workers, R&D intensity, and export intensity are excluded from the explanatory variables.
 We define "production workers" as the workers who are working in manufacturing plants and consequently, our definition of the share of non-production is not appropriate as a proxy for human capital or skilled labor in the case of the non-manufacturing sector.
 The data on R&D expenditure are not very reliable for many firms in the non-manufacturing sector in our dataset.
 As for exports, most of exporting firms are trading companies and there are very few firms who export their products or services in other non-manufacturing industries.
 Therefore, we think these variables are not appropriate explanatory variables in the case of non-manufacturing sector.